 Now, I am at peace.
 Knowledge is power, after all.
 I finally know that I am neither black hole nor monster.
 I am just different … not deficient.
 Why should I focus on impairment?
 I have meltdowns and shutdowns.
-I have experienced two autism regressions just in the past year.
+I have experienced two autistic burnouts just in the past year.
 I also am tough.
 I give myself permission to appreciate the blessings.

-I ask you, Dr. Devell, why should my happiness be a factor against this diagnosis?
+I ask you, Dr. Devell, why should my contentment be a factor against this diagnosis?